Updated July 9, 2014

 North Star Books, with nearly two decades of experience, may agree to work with you to produce, publish then market and distribute y0ur caregiving book.
 Click on North Star Books for contact information.

 DISCLOSURE: The Caregiver’s Voice shares an association with North Star Books–a Los Angeles-based publishing company, I founded nearly 20 years ago.

 If writing a book seems like more than you want to do right now, SUBMIT your Joyful Stories for consideration in the upcoming Finding the JOY in Caregiving book, one among the Finding the JOY series featuring caregivers stories and photos that inform, inspire, and bring JOY.

-Additional Information about author platforms, publishing, and self-publishing:
+Additional Information about author platforms, publishing: